-Part of the sunroof had shattered while the car was parked in a residential driveway in an area clear of objects, trees or other vehicles, she said.
+She said part of the sunroof had shattered while the car was parked in a residential driveway in an area clear of objects, trees, or other vehicles.
 There was no trace of anything that could have hit the glass inside the car, she added.
-And there does not appear to be an audible impact preceding the shattering in a dash cam video Winder provided to Global News.
+In a dash cam video Winder provided to Global News, there does not appear to be an audible impact preceding the shattering.

-Winder was flabbergasted and upset — but that was just the beginning of her ordeal, according to her account.
+According to her account, Winder was flabbergasted and upset, but that was just the beginning of her ordeal.

-She didn’t make it back before the rest of the sunroof “exploded,” chipping the paint on the roof, she added.
+She added that she didn’t return before the rest of the sunroof “exploded,” chipping the paint on the roof.

 “It was terrifying,” she added.

-So when Winder heard from her Toronto BMW dealership that repairs would not be covered by warranty, she took the matter to BMW Canada itself.
+So when Winder heard from her Toronto BMW dealership that repairs would not be covered by warranty, she took the matter to BMW Canada.

-The whole process took until mid-February as new issues kept popping up, Winder said.
+Winder said the process took until mid-February as new issues kept popping up.
 When she first picked up her repaired car, for example, she noticed her seatbelt wouldn’t lock because the buckle was still full of glass.

-Still, in the end, Winder said she got her luxury SUV back in tip-top shape without paying a penny.
-And she told Global News she’s happy with how BMW dealt with her case.
+Still, Winder said she got her luxury SUV back in tip-top shape without paying a penny.
+She told Global News she’s happy with how BMW handled her case.

 BMW Group Canada has not responded to several requests for comment about Winder’s account of the events.